Removing Backups from Capacity or Archive Tier

 - The backup itself was removed.

-- If an object storage repository has been put into maintenance mode, the removal of data from such a repository will not be possible until it is switched back to normal.
+- If the capacity or archive extent has been put into the Maintenance mode, the removal of data from such a repository is not possible until the extent is removed from the Maintenance mode.

 For more information, see Switching to Maintenance Mode.

-- During data removal, not only will blocks be removed, but also the entire folder structure starting from the repository folder (<repository_folder_name>) will be completely purged.
+- During data removal, the entire folder structure starting from the repository folder (<backup_id>) will be completely purged.

-For more information on how Veeam stores data in object storage, see Understanding Object Storage Repository Structure.
+For more information on how Veeam Backup & Replication stores data in the capacity extent, see Capacity Extent Structure.

-- If backup files with metadata that are located on your extents have been removed locally in any way other than by using the Deleting from Disk feature, Veeam will not be able to synchronize the backup chain state with that of object storage.
+- If backup files with metadata that are located on your extents have been removed locally in any way other than by using the Deleting from Disk feature, Veeam Backup & Replication will not be able to synchronize the backup chain state with that of the capacity or archive extent.
 Therefore, the offloaded blocks of data will continue to remain in cloud storage.
 To remove such blocks, use your cloud platform abilities.